wp-hotelier/wp-hotelier/readme.txt

 == Changelog ==

+= 2.11.0 - 2023-09-19 =
+* Add - Add possibility to add a space between the currency and the amount.
+* Add - Add booking time limit option.
+* Add - Add ability to expand rates in the listing page.
+* Localization - POT file updated.

 = 2.10.0 - 2023-08-26 =
 * Add - Support for Hello Elementor.
 * Add - Add various filters and actions.